H3cth0r/wrapc.co/README.md

     - Fix typing, to manage spaces between pointers and references.
 - Create C grammar wrapper

+- Fix _get_typpe_format to o manage spaces and types with conts and other things

 ## NOTES
 Don't forget that this the setup file should also include